Updated on April 29th, 2022

 - RV Trader – Starts at $34.95.

-A common mistake is pricing the camper for what the seller feels its worth, instead of what it’s going for.
+A common mistake is pricing the camper for what the seller feels its worth, instead of a reasonable rate based on current pricing metrics.
 Don’t just “let it sit” – the longer a listing is online, the likelihood of finding a buyer decreases.
 Why?
 Those in the market for an RV can see the listings that don’t move.
 If it’s been sitting for over a month, one would assume it has a serious issue or another fatal flaw.

 Once the ad(s) are live, the seller will know relatively fast if their camper is priced right.
 While market conditions and the desirability of the model come into play, a fairly priced RV should begin receiving attention from prospective buyers almost immediately.
 Be responsive to inquiries, and set up showings at the earliest time that works for both parties.
 Don’t be afraid of setting up multiple showings in a single day if you have the time.
-Write down the lowest price you’ll take and carry it with you during negotiations.
+Write down the lowest price you’ll accept and remember it while negotiating.
 Some buyers are ruthless and will attempt to get a lower price by any means necessary.
 Stand firm, and stop the negotiation if the buyer refuses to come to the minimum price you set.
 Once a price has been agreed on, it’s time to complete the sale.

-Take the filled-out bill of sale from Step 2 and write the buyer’s name and address, followed by the agreed-upon selling price of the RV.
+Take the completed bill of sale from Step 2 and enter the buyer’s name and address, followed by the agreed-upon selling price of the RV.
 Don’t sign it until the buyer has made the full payment for the camper.
-Once received, the buyer and seller will need to sign the document.
+Once payment is received, the buyer and seller will need to sign the document.
 Check your state laws to see if the bill of sale and/or the RV’s title needs to be notarized.
 If so, both the buyer and seller will need to locate a local notary to witness their signatures.
-Alternatively, the document can be notarized by saving the completed form to your computer or smartphone, and by clicking “Notarize” on the homepage.
-Congrats!
-That completes the RV selling process.
+Alternatively, the document can be notarized by saving the completed form to your computer or smartphone, and by clicking “Notarize” on the eSign homepage.